dynamic-intelligence-lab/selective_resetting/README.md

 ## Sample Use

-In principle, you can apply our selective-resetting method to _any_ linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or another field) computed in parallel via a prefix scan.
+In principle, we can apply our selective-resetting method to _any_ linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or another field) computed in parallel via a prefix scan.
 This repository provides a sample implementation of our method for only one case: non-diagonal linear recurrences over $\mathbb{R}$.
 This sample implementation, for PyTorch, is in a single file: [sample_implementation.py](sample_implementation.py).

-We will walk through an example so you can see how to apply our method.
+We will walk through an example that shows how to apply our method.
 Fire up a Python notebook and execute the following code, which computes a non-diagonal linear recurrence, $S_t = A_t S_{t-1}$, with $S_0 = I$:

 ```python
 import torch